|Main Wall, left side

 Feb 9, 2013

-Yet another variation is to move left after the anchor and reach the 2nd crux of Japanese gardens from directly below, climbing out the flake.
+Yet another variation on p1 is to move left after the anchor and reach the 2nd crux of Japanese gardens from directly below, climbing out the flake.
 I've heard this variation called "Sushi Farmer" and you'll want whatever gear you like on Stern, plus a hand and finger cam and a few long slings.
 If both of these climbs were already 4-stars, this variation is off the end of the quality scale.